pyside/packaging/setuptools/README.txt

 - 944 Segfault on QIcon(None).pixmap()
 - 941 Signals with QtCore.Qt types as arguments has invalid signatures
 - 964 QAbstractItemView.moveCursor() method is missing
-- 963 What’s This not displaying QTableWidget column header information as in Qt Designer
+- 963 What's This not displaying QTableWidget column header information as in Qt Designer
 - 961 QColor.__repr__/__str__ should be more pythonic
 - 960 QColor.__reduce__ is incorrect for HSL colors
 - 950 implement Q_INVOKABLE
 - 940 setAttributeArray/setUniformValueArray do not take arrays
 - 931 isinstance() fails with Signal instances
-- 928 100’s of QGraphicItems with signal connections causes slowdown
+- 928 100's of QGraphicItems with signal connections causes slowdown
 - 930 Documentation mixes signals and functions.
 - 923 Make QScriptValue (or QScriptValueIterator) implement the Python iterator protocol
-- 922 QScriptValue’s repr() should give some information about its data
+- 922 QScriptValue's repr() should give some information about its data
 - 900 QtCore.Property as decorator
 - 895 jQuery version is outdated, distribution code de-duplication breaks documentation search
-- 731 Can’t specify more than a single ’since’ argument
+- 731 Can't specify more than a single 'since' argument
 - 983 copy.deepcopy raises SystemError with QColor
 - 947 NETWORK_ERR during interaction QtWebKit window with server
 - 873 Deprecated methods could emit DeprecationWarning
-- 831 PySide docs would have a “Inherited by” list for each class
+- 831 PySide docs would have a "Inherited by" list for each class

 1.0.5 (2011-07-22)
 ==================